WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 abandon making **is-a** assertions, which is the key step to draw the boundary of components' responsibilities and a corner stone of whatever-oriented programming.
-Method swizzling is an anonymous approach of modification.
-This kind of modification swings the foundation of software architecture and is hard to spot and trace.
+Method swizzling is an anonymous approach of modification which bypasses "making **is-a** assertions".
+This kind of modification is likely to swing the foundation of software architecture and hard to spot and trace.

 Moreover, since Swift doesn't support overload `class func load()` method of Objective-C bridged classes, many posts suggest you to put the method